 3. The Further Adventures of…

 Set out picture books with interesting, appealing characters.
 Pick a book and read it aloud.
 Then continue the story on paper, coming up with more adventures for a favorite character.
 Draw imaginative illustrations.
 Finally, create colorful covers for these new tales.

 Related activity: Writing prompts about fictional book characters

 4. Order, Order, Please!

 Fill envelopes with pre-written sentence strips.
-(Each envelope should contain the lines of a familiar poem.)
+(Each envelope should contain the lines of a familiar poem or nursery rhyme.)
 Have the kids work together to read the sentences and figure out the correct sequence of each poem.
 Give them copies of the poems so they can check their efforts.